Jim Ross Talks WWE ‘Fastlane’ And Why Reigns Should Beat The Undertaker

 Mike Johnson from PW Insider was Ross’s special guest, and both would go on to discuss Raw and how it made some of Sunday’s decisions make more sense.
 Indeed, it looks like Reigns will be facing The Undertaker at Wrestlemania.
 In order to make Roman look more like a threat to The Undertaker the WWE needed to have him beat a monster, like Braun Strowman.
 But did it have to be Braun that Roman beat?
 But the booking does make a bit more sense after watching Raw, though Charlotte’s loss is still a mystery.

 Some fans were upset that the Goldberg and Kevin Owens match at Fastlane was yet another squash match, but both Ross and Johnson agree that there was no other way that could have gone.
-Goldberg has only been in the ring twice since returning.
-The first time was his match against Lesnar where he beat him in a matter of seconds, and the second was his Royal Rumble appearance where he eliminated Lesnar in a matter of seconds (and was eliminated shortly after that by The Undertaker).
+Goldberg has only been in the ring twice since returning: the first time was his match against Lesnar where he beat him in a matter of seconds, and the second was his Royal Rumble appearance where he eliminated Lesnar in a matter of seconds (and was eliminated shortly after that by The Undertaker).
 Since the WWE’s main focus on Goldberg is his feud with Lesnar, and Goldberg has only dominated since returning, Ross commented that Sunday’s match with Owens going any other way is “not feasible.”

 By the end of their review of Fastlane both Ross and Johnson described the event as simply being, OK.
 The two would go on to discuss Wrestlemania where they both agreed that Reigns should turn heel and beat The Undertaker.
 Ross suggested this could be done by something as simple as Reigns giving The Undertaker a low-blow to beat “The Phenom.”
 Most of the WWE universe would no doubt be irate over this, and that’s kind of the point.
 Reigns will never be accepted by the majority of the fans as a face—unless he’s a heel first.
 And what better way to turn heel than to cheat to beat The Undertaker at the event that “The Phenom” is known for.